 Grove City College recognizes that an internship can be one of the more valuable experiences a student can have during his or her college career.
 Practical experience in the workplace is not only an education in itself; it is also increasingly demanded by potential employers in today's marketplace.
 Students need the opportunity to take advantage of the education, practical experience, and resume potential which only internships can provide.
 An extensive variety of internship opportunities, therefore, are provided across the curriculum, and all eligible students are encouraged to participate in them whenever possible.
 Individual internship experiences may range between one to six credit hours.
 Students must work a minimum of 60 hours for each credit earned, and some departments may require more for each credit.
+As part of hours earned, students are not permitted in any instance to double count hours or include hours outside of scheduled time with the host site.
 Students should contact the department coordinator for specific working hour requirements.
 Departmental internships are available for a wide variety of majors and are listed in the course descriptions under the number "480."
 The Washington Internship Program requirements are outlined below.